stratum/stratum/stratum/tools/stratum-replay/README.md

 # Getting started

-## Step 1 - Prerequest for Stratum
+## Step 1 - Prerequisites for Stratum

 Before using this tool, make sure you enabled logging for P4Runtime write requests and sets the pipeline config path flag.